 Single occupancy: $4,218.00

-Optional cancellation insurance for medical reasons can be purchased for $233 double/triple and $331 single.
+Optional cancellation insurance for medical reasons can be purchased for $233 per person for double and triple and $331 per person for single to be paid with tour deposit.